Miffyli/ToriLLE/README.md

 - Add possibility to get default options (torille.get_default.settings)
 - Add possibility to change the port and listening address
 - Change FileLock to something more global?
 (Or will this be fixed with pip-installable script?)
+- Add check that correct version of Wine is installed (at least 3.0?)

 ### Feature/soon-to-be-done TODOs: